Layr-Labs/eigensdk-go/CONTRIBUTING.md

-# Contributing to eigensdk-go
+# Contributing to eigensdk-go-master

 ### Code of Conduct

-Have you read the [code of conduct](https://github.com/Layr-Labs/eigensdk-go/blob/main/CODE_OF_CONDUCT.md)?
+Have you read the [code of conduct](https://github.com/Layr-Labs/eigensdk-go-master/blob/main/CODE_OF_CONDUCT.md)?

 ## Bugs and Feature Request

-Before you make your changes, check to see if an [issue](https://github.com/Layr-Labs/eigensdk-go/issues) exists already for the change you want to make.
+Before you make your changes, check to see if an [issue](https://github.com/Layr-Labs/eigensdk-go-master/issues) exists already for the change you want to make.

 ### Don't see your issue?
 Open one

-If you spot something new, open an issue using a [template](https://github.com/Layr-Labs/eigensdk-go/issues/new/choose).
+If you spot something new, open an issue using a [template](https://github.com/Layr-Labs/eigensdk-go-master/issues/new/choose).
 We'll use the issue to have a conversation about the problem you want to fix.

 ### Open a Pull Request
 Before making a pull request, please fork the repository and create a new branch.